 In this case, skip the Zhonya's Hourglass and get the Abyssal Mask.
 After this item, buy the Lich Bane since it offer everything you would benefit to have a Deadly and Resilient Diana.
 The Lich Bane will improve even more your Magic resistence, it will boost your AP and also make your melee attack dealier.
 This scenario is the best given the main concept of this Build.
 Once you got the Lich Bane, continue your walk to greatness with the Rabandon's deathcap and complete the whole build with the Rylai's Crystal Scepter.

 If the game last long enough that you can afford the whole build, sell the Haunting Guise for the Giant's Belt and buy the Rylai's Crystal Scepter.
 If you are in the situation #2 or #3, than replace the Haunting Guise by another item that would fit the circumstances.
 The Void Staff would be a safe bet.

 If you face the situation where the enemy team build strong Magic Resistence, than buy the Void Staff soon after you get your first "defensive" core item (Hourglass or Abyssal).
 Get it before Rabandon, if they stack Magic resitence early.
 If you are with the Main build, that mean you skip the Lich Bane for the Void Staff and you still sell the Haunting Guise for the Rylai's Crystal Scepter.

 Buy the Void Staff only if they get Force of Nature + one other Magic Resistence item.
-If they get only Force of Nature, your rune, Haunting Guise and Abyssal Scepter will give you enough Magic penetration to inflict good damage versus low or moderate magic protection.
+If they get only Force of Nature, your rune, Haunting Guise and Abyssal Mask will give you enough Magic penetration to inflict good damage versus low or moderate magic protection.